Habitant token

-These tokens replaced the popular bouquet sous that the banks of Lower Canada had previously introduced into circulation.
-The Habitant tokens were known to still be in use over 60 years after they were originally issued, and are known from archaeological evidence to have circulated in Upper Canada as well.
+These tokens replaced the popular that the banks of Lower Canada had previously introduced into circulation.
+The tokens were known to still be in use over 60 years after they were originally issued, and are known from archaeological evidence to have circulated in Upper Canada as well.
 These tokens are classified as "semi-regal" by Canadian numismatists, as they were authorized by the colonial government.

 History

 In 1837 the Bank of Montreal applied for permission from Britain to import copper tokens to a value of £5,000.
 Permission was granted, but only on the condition that the other major commercial banks of Montreal also participated.
 The other banks agreed, and an order was placed with the minting firm Boulton and Watt, in Birmingham, to produce the tokens, each containing the name of the issuing bank on a ribbon contained on the reverse of the token.
 The Bank of Montreal paid £2,000 for the production of these tokens, and the other three Montreal banks—City Bank of Montreal, The Quebec Bank and La Banque du Peuple— £1,000 apiece.
 The £5,000 (paid in Sterling), was for the cost of production of the tokens, which amounted to roughly £7,700 of half pennies and pennies being produced against the Halifax rating, the money standard used in Lower Canada at the time.
 From these figures it has been estimated that roughly 1.8 million half pennies and just over 900,000 pennies were minted.
 The tokens arrived in Lower Canada in four separate shipments, beginning in late May 1838 and ending in late 1839.
-While the tokens were originally intended to be struck at five-sixths of the weight of British copper coins, they were struck at full weight instead, making them more substantial than the bouquet sous they were designed to replace, and closer to their actual value in copper.
+While the tokens were originally intended to be struck at five-sixths of the weight of British copper coins, they were struck at full weight instead, making them more substantial than the they were designed to replace, and closer to their actual value in copper.

 Another common name for this series of tokens was the "Papineau", named after Louis-Joseph Papineau.
 He was the leader of the reformist Patriote movement before the Lower Canada Rebellion of 1837–1838 and was well known for wearing habitant clothing almost as uniform.
-While including an image of an habitant as an emblem of Lower Canada was intended, it is highly unlikely that the established banks of Montreal (and particularly the politically conservative Bank of Montreal) meant their token to be identified with Papineau, with one numismatist remarking that "the connection between them and the great statesman is purely sentimental".
+While including an image of an as an emblem of Lower Canada was intended, it is highly unlikely that the established banks of Montreal (and particularly the politically conservative Bank of Montreal) meant their token to be identified with Papineau, with one numismatist remarking that "the connection between them and the great statesman is purely sentimental".

-These tokens circulated long after they were originally issued, and were alluded to in an Order in Council from the Minister of Finance in August 1870:
+These tokens circulated long after they were originally issued, and were alluded to in an order in council from the minister of finance in August 1870: